tolaoguntunde/Introduction-to-JavaScript/README.md

 **Ingredients**

-3cups of vegetable oil
+3 cups of vegetable oil

 1/2 teaspoon of salt

-I teaspoon of yeast
+1 teaspoon of yeast

 300ml of flour